mcib3d/mcib3d-core/README.md

 You then should be able to open the project in Netbeans or Eclipse.

-If you want to include this library as part as your maven project, use :
+If you want to include this library as part as your maven project, use this dependency :

 `<dependency>`
 		`<groupId>com.github.mcib3d</groupId>`

 		`<artifactId>mcib3d-core</artifactId>`